-the leads and lags, normalizing the date -1 elasticity to be zero.
+While the baseline specifications use 1 year of lead and 3 years of lags, to further assess the issue of parallel trends, I also estimate a longer distributed lag model with 3 leads and 3 lags.
+Figure 3 reports the cumulative response elasticities by successively adding the leads and lags, normalizing the elasticity to be zero at event time equal to -1.
 The top panel shows the changes for the share below the federal poverty threshold: the share is stable in the 3 years prior to the policy change, but starts falling starting the year of the minimum wage increase, and reaches its maximum impact 2 years after the change.
 In contrast, the share below 3 times the federal poverty threshold shows no systematic movement: the cumulative response is close to zero for the three years prior to the policy change, and straddles zero subsequently.
-Overall, this evidence on timing from the longer distributed lag model provides additional validation for the preferred specification.
+Overall, this evidence on timing provides additional validation for the research design.